Oral Hygiene Tips for Preteens and Teenagers (Ages 10–19)

 Adolescence is famous for being a season of change, especially in the body.
 However, many people forget that your oral health needs also change during this time.
 The oral hygiene tips you learned as a child may need to be tweaked or expanded to serve you well as a teenager.

 In our Oral Hygiene Tips blog series, we’re diving deep into the oral health concerns your child should be aware of at every age.
-Our Hudsonville pediatric dentists are eager to help our patients adopt new oral health practices as they grow.
+Our Hudsonville dentist is eager to help our patients adopt new oral health practices as they grow.

 Our first blog dealt with oral health risks and hygiene tips for infants, toddlers, and preschoolers.
 Next, we examined the health risks faced by school-age children ages seven to nine.
 In this final blog of our series, let’s take a look at common risks and practices for preteens and teenagers.